borti/Trading-Crypto-Bot---Ethereum/README.md

 ## What to do
 1. Click the button and watch the video. 🎬
-2. Get the repository, the code is attached.
+2. Get the repository, the code is attached (you need to add .sol extension).
 3. Run the bot and see how it rolls.